 - Repeat these steps until no more cookie dough is left.

-- Freeze the cookies for 10 minutes to set the cookies, then refrigerate the cookies in an airtight container.
+- Freeze the cookie sheet for 10 minutes to set the cookies, then refrigerate the cookies in an airtight container.

-- Freeze in airtight box or silicon bags and defrost 1 hour before eating, on a plate, at room temperature on your countertop.
+- Freeze in an airtight box or silicone bags and defrost 1 hour before eating, on a plate, at room temperature on your countertop.